-The primary reason for comparing a firm’s return on invested capital to its WACC is to know whether the company destroys or creates value.
-If the ROIC is greater than WACC, value is being created as the firm invests in profitable projects.
-Conversely, if the ROIC is lower than WACC, value is being destroyed as the firm earns a return on its projects that is lower than the cost of funding the projects.
+The primary reason for comparing a firm’s return on invested capital to its weighted average cost of capital – WACC – is to see whether the company destroys or creates value.
+If the ROIC is greater than the WACC, then value is being created as the firm invests in profitable projects.
+Conversely, if the ROIC is lower than the WACC, then value is being destroyed as the firm earns a return on its projects that is lower than the cost of funding the projects.

 A Robust Measure of Profitability

-ROA is calculated by taking net income over total assets and is used to compare firms in the same industry.
-However, ROA can be substantially skewed either high or low based on a firm’s cash balance.
+ROA is calculated by taking net income over total assets.
+However, ROA can be substantially skewed either higher or lower based on a firm’s cash balance.

 ROE is calculated as net income over shareholders’ equity and is used to compare firms with the same capital structure.
-However, ROE can be positively impacted by actions that reduce shareholder equity (i.e. write-downs, share buybacks) but that does nothing to net income.
-Another limitation to ROE is that a firm may take on excess leverage and still look as if they are handling things well.
+However, ROE can be positively impacted by actions that reduce shareholder equity (e.g., write-downs, share buybacks), but that does nothing to net income.
+Another limitation of ROE is that a firm may take on excess leverage and still look as if they are handling things well.